-That’s all we’ve got for you this week!
-Be sure to visit The Hub again next week for the latest mobile news from Tesco Mobile.
+That’s all from us this week!
+Be sure to come back next Friday for all the latest mobile news and updates from Tesco Mobile.